 ACYF's senior leadership role is nominated by the President and confirmed by the United States Senate.
-Jerry Milner currently serves as the Acting Commissioner of the Administration on Children, Youth and Families (ACYF).
+Elizabeth Darling currently serves as the Commissioner of the Administration on Children, Youth and Families (ACYF).

 ACYF is divided into two bureaus responsible for different issues involving children, youth and families and a crosscutting unit charged with research and evaluation.
 Each bureau has an associate commissioner appointed by the President.